home-assistant/Iconic/README.md

 [![License](http://img.shields.io/badge/license-MIT-blue.svg)](http://opensource.org/licenses/MIT)

-**Iconic** will help making icon fonts integration effortless on iOS.
+**Iconic** will help making icon fonts integration effortless on iOS, tvOS and watchOS.
 Its main component is in charge of auto-generating strongly typed Swift code, fully compatible with Objective-C.

 You will interact with an auto-generated class under the name of `{FontName}Icon.swift`, which is a light abstraction of the `IconDrawable.swift` class.
 For more information, have a look at [how to install](#installation) and [how to use](#how-to-use).